soapbox-pub/rebased/docs/configuration/cheatsheet.md

 OAuth consumer mode allows sign in / sign up via external OAuth providers (e.g. Twitter, Facebook, Google, Microsoft, etc.).
 Implementation is based on Ueberauth; see the list of [available strategies](https://github.com/ueberauth/ueberauth/wiki/List-of-Strategies).

+!!! note
-Note: each strategy is shipped as a separate dependency; in order to get the strategies, run `OAUTH_CONSUMER_STRATEGIES="..." mix deps.get`, e.g. `OAUTH_CONSUMER_STRATEGIES="twitter facebook google microsoft" mix deps.get`.
+    Each strategy is shipped as a separate dependency; in order to get the strategies, run `OAUTH_CONSUMER_STRATEGIES="..." mix deps.get`, e.g. `OAUTH_CONSUMER_STRATEGIES="twitter facebook google microsoft" mix deps.get`.
 The server should also be started with `OAUTH_CONSUMER_STRATEGIES="..." mix phx.server` in case you enable any strategies.

+!!! note
-Note: each strategy requires separate setup (on external provider side and Pleroma side).
+    Each strategy requires separate setup (on external provider side and Pleroma side).
 Below are the guidelines on setting up most popular strategies.

+!!! note
-Note: make sure that `"SameSite=Lax"` is set in `extra_cookie_attrs` when you have this feature enabled.
+    Make sure that `"SameSite=Lax"` is set in `extra_cookie_attrs` when you have this feature enabled.
 OAuth consumer mode will not work with `"SameSite=Strict"`

 * For Twitter, [register an app](https://developer.twitter.com/en/apps), configure callback URL to https://<your_host>/oauth/twitter/callback